laurabravopriegue/coreNLP_tutorial/README.md

 # coreNLP_tutorial

-Tutorial 1 --> Intro to Stanford's CoreNLP and Java for Python programmers
+Tutorial 1 --> Intro to Stanford's CoreNLP for Pythoners